This help page covers the following topics:

 Archive and manuscript material may be protected by copyright.
 Readers are responsible for identifying, contacting, and securing the permission of copyright owners as required.
 You are advised to keep detailed notes of the names of creators and the dates of, including citation information (see How should I cite material? above, to facilitate this process.

-Professional scans and photographs of archives and manuscripts can be ordered from Imaging Services and a staff-mediated photocopying service is also available.
+Professional scans and photographs of archives and manuscripts can be ordered from Imaging Services and a Special collections mediated copying service is also available.
 The ability to copy depends on factors including the ownership and fragility of the material.

 For collections enquiries please email firstname.lastname@example.org.
 A list of contacts is also available.